 Immediately following surgery most people can move their fingers.
 You may feel soreness in your palm.
 You may be advised to have physiotherapy for finger exercises to help loosen your finger.
 You can expect recovery to take a few weeks.
 Swelling and stiffness may take up to six months to go.

-Elbow arthroscopy is keyhole surgery used to diagnose and treat problems inside your elbow joint including: elbow pain, stiffness, locking or swelling.
+Wrist arthroscopy is a surgical procedure used to diagnose and treat problems inside your wrist joint.